Speex is an audio compression standard designed for speech. This format is patent-free and open source and everyone is encouraged to use it.

 Speex is specially designed for speech, it is adapted to Internet applications and it offers a variety of features that are not found in other codecs.

-This format is based on CELP and bitrates can range from 2 to 44 kbps.
 The key features of Speex are packet loss concealment, fixed-point port, noise suppression, acoustic echo canceller, discontinuous transmission (DTX), variable bitrate operation (VBR), voice activity detection (VAD), intensity stereo encoding, and variable compression in the same bitstream: narrowband (8kHz), wideband (16 kHz), and ultra-wideband (32 kHz).

 The features that are found in Speex but not in other codecs are intensity stereo encoding, a VBR mode and integration of multiple sampling rates in the same bitstream (embedded coding).